jvzonlab/OrganoidTracker/manuals/TRAINING_THE_NETWORK.md

 To combat both effects, OrganoidTracker generates artificial data based on your input images.
 It makes cells brighter or darker and rotates them.
 This makes the algorithm less specific to your images.
 The program also randomizes the order in which it sees your training data, so that it is not training on a single experiment for a long time.

 ## Using image data of multiple channels
-The `Process` -> `Train the neural network...` generates a folder with a configuration file `organoid_tracker.ini` in it.
+The `Tools` -> `Train a neural network` menu options each generate a folder with a configuration file `organoid_tracker.ini` in it.
 If you open it, you can see where the neural network is getting its image data from.

 An interesting setting here is `image_channels_x`, which `x` the number of the image dataset.
 Normally, the network is trained on just the first channel.
 You can change this here to another channel.
 This is necessary if the first channel does not properly identify the nuclei, for example because it is a brightfield channel.